openenergi/flex-device-sdk-java/README.md

 ### Persistence

 By default, messages are persisted to an in-memory buffer.
 This means that if the device loses power, any unsent messages will be lost.
 To use file persistence instead, which provides stronger guarantees, use the `useFilePersistence()` method, specifying the directory where the files should be stored.
-You can also implement your own persistence interface - this must satisfy the `org.eclipse.paho.client.mqttv3.persist.MqttClientPersistence` interface.
+You can also implement your own persister - this must satisfy the `org.eclipse.paho.client.mqttv3.persist.MqttClientPersistence` interface.

 ```java
 client.useFilePersistence('/tmp/mqtt'); //use file persistence